Compulsory Emergency First Aid Education (State-funded Secondary Schools) Bill

 Overview

 This Bill mandates emergency first aid (EFA) education in all state-funded secondary schools in England.
-The curriculum must include cardiopulmonary resuscitation (CPR) and defibrillator training, with teacher training and guidance provided by the Secretary of State.
+The curriculum must include cardiopulmonary resuscitation (CPR) and defibrillator training, with teacher training and ongoing guidance provided by the Secretary of State.

 Description

-The bill amends the Education Act 2002 and the Education Act 1996 to include compulsory EFA education in all state-funded secondary schools, including maintained schools, city technology colleges, city colleges for the technology of the arts, and academy schools.
+- Application: The bill applies to all state-funded secondary schools, including maintained schools, city technology colleges, city colleges for the technology of the arts, and academy schools.

 Government Spending